 Sign Up for Planned Maintenance

 If you lack trained and certified forklift technicians or the staffing to maintain your forklifts regularly, consider enrolling in a forklift maintenance plan with a service center or dealership.
 Opt for a center with factory-trained forklift technicians by the manufacturer of your lifts.
-Such training equips them to diagnose and repair problems swiftly and efficiently, ultimately saving you money.
+This training enables swift and efficient problem diagnosis and repair, ultimately saving you money.

-If you’re contracting your maintenance out, it usually comes in two different packages: Planned maintenance and full maintenance plans.
+If you’re contracting your maintenance out, it usually comes in two different packages: Planned and full-service maintenance plans.
 With planned maintenance, usually, only the labor is covered.
 While full maintenance plans typically include forklift parts as well.

-Looking for reliable forklift maintenance services in the Green Bay, Neenah, Wausau, Richfield or Madison areas?
-Look no further!
+Are you looking for reliable forklift maintenance services in the Green Bay, Neenah, Wausau, Richfield, or Madison areas?
+We can help.
 Conger’s service centers are conveniently located in these regions, ready to provide top-notch support for your forklift maintenance needs.

-We have broken down by component system the most common service actions.
+We have categorized the most common service actions by component system.
 As in the daily inspection section, we have noted which items are for internal combustion (IC) or electric (E) trucks only.

 Download the free checklists for each service interval for a more extensive list.
 You will find them in the next section below.